AdyGCode/laravel-11-roles-permissions-demo/ReadMe.md

 ## Features

 - Login, Register, Logout
+    - Out of the box Laravel Breeze using Sanctum
 - Guest, Member, Admin & Super-Admin Roles
+    - Implemented using Spatie Permissions
 - Member Dashboard
+    - Just a welcome dashboard
 - Admin Dashboard
+    - includes a simple set of 'cards' with counts of users, roles et al.

 > More features may be added in the future